 Top With Cheese & Allow It To Melt

-Then back into the oven for 5-10 minutes until the cheese was lightly browned & delightfully melty.
+Then return them to the oven for 5-10 minutes, or until the cheese is lightly browned & delightfully melty.

-I added a couple of side dishes and BOOM!
-Hearty, delicious homemade supper.
-And since we each could eat 2 enchiladas, there were still two more enchilada meals to put into the freezer for later.
-I like to have a nice reserve of home-cooked entrees in the freezer so that we can enjoy homemade greatness when the day’s been crazy-busy!
+I like to have a nice supply of home-cooked entrees in the freezer so that we can enjoy homemade greatness even when the day’s been crazy-busy!

 Planned Leftovers: Pulled Pork Enchiladas